jacobclarke92/kinect-visualisation/README.md

 `-skipmidi` don't even listen for MIDI, if you see a `Segmentation fault 11` message then add this

-`-skipcolours` doesn't attempt to download the latest top colour palettes from [Colour Lovers](http://colourlovers.com)
+`-skipcolours` doesn't attempt to download the top colour palettes from [Colour Lovers](http://colourlovers.com)

 `-quick` skips the countdown for the node server start up